The Isle of Man Best Friend: The Manx Cat

 “Welcome to the Mann Cat Sanctuary,” she said, waving a hand in the general direction of the Irish Sea.

-I stepped into an oasis of tranquility when I entered the barn conversion, which offered two large sun-drenched rooms with views over a patchwork landscape in hues of willow, lime, and sage green.
+I stepped into an oasis of tranquility when I entered the converted barn, which offered two large sun-drenched rooms with views over a patchwork landscape in hues of willow, lime, and sage green.

 Meditation music was softly playing on surround sound.
 The gentle tinkle of a water fountain had attracted a number of cats who had made themselves comfortable on numerous sofas and other soft furnishings in close proximity.